Lokeh/habit-widget/README.md

 A neat little widget for showing off your HabitRPG stats.

+## Dependencies

+The client requires React >= v13.3 for DOM rendering and qwest >= v1.7.0 for AJAX requests.
+These can be installed using npm for now.

+The server does not require any 3rd party modules.

+The client source is written using JSX and both client and server are written in ES6.
+Therefore, Babel is used for transpiling from JSX/ES6 to ES5.1.
+Dev dependencies can be installed via npm and include grunt, grunt-bable, etc.

+## Installation

-Simply clone the repo.
+First, simply clone the repo.
 You can start the server:

 ```
 $ cd habit-widget/server/